-Dog blamed for crash that damaged Sturgeon Bay building
+Dog blamed for crash that damaged Wisconsin building

+Despite structural damage done to the inside of the building, everyone remains “paw-sitive” about the situation.

 STURGEON BAY, Wis.
-(WBAY) - An owner pointed the finger at his dog after a Jeep crashed into a building in Sturgeon Bay.
+(WBAY) - An owner says his dog crashed his Jeep into a building in Sturgeon Bay, Wis.

 On March 13, Sturgeon Bay Police were called to 242 Michigan Street for a vehicle into the Fairfield Building.